revwhyte/funny-sites/README.md

-Funny sites I've made to fool around with some techs I don't know yet
+Static sites I've made to fool around with some techs I don't know yet